SMohammadi89/PointView-GCN/README.md

 # Training

-First use the pre-trained model to extract the features from each single-view PCD.
+First use the pre-trained model to extract the features from each single-view PCD:

 *cd Feature_extraction*\
 *python main.py*

-Then apply the GCN to aggregate and classify the features.
+Then apply the GCN to aggregate and classify the features:

 *cd GCN*\
+*python main.py*

+You can also train the backbone from scratch:

+*cd PointNet++*\
 *python main.py*